The Psychology of Beauty

 Think it's easy to be beautiful?
 Think again.

-Ah the beautiful woman.
+Ah, the beautiful woman.
 We all love to look at her, talk about her, wonder about her.
 She's got it all, right?
-The great job, beautiful friends, a date every night, men falling over themselves to be noticed and doors being opened for her -- both literally and figuratively.
+The great job, beautiful friends, a date every night, men falling over themselves to be noticed and doors being opened for her—both literally and figuratively.

 Companies that place a premium on hiring very attractive people had on average higher revenues than similar companies which did not.
-He says the public clearly rewards businesses with the beautiful faces.
-In The New York Times interview, Hamermesh found that for beautiful people in general, "Most of us, regardless of our professed attitudes, prefer as customers to buy from better-looking salespeople, as jurors to listen to better-looking attorneys, as voters to be led by better-looking politicians, as students to learn from better-looking professors."
+He says the public clearly rewards businesses with beautiful faces.
+In a New York Times interview, Hamermesh found that for beautiful people in general, "Most of us, regardless of our professed attitudes, prefer as customers to buy from better-looking salespeople, as jurors to listen to better-looking attorneys, as voters to be led by better-looking politicians, as students to learn from better-looking professors."

 Beautiful women have it even better and get away with things ordinary people can't.
-Try talking an officer out of a ticket, or walking in without a reservation and getting a table at that hot new restaurant or talking that male co-worker into helping you move some furniture.
+Try talking an officer out of a ticket, or walking in without a reservation and getting a table at that hot new restaurant, or talking that male co-worker into helping you move some furniture.
 Beauty does make a difference.
 Beautiful women get more smiles, more handsome lovers and better treatment, and perhaps they expect it.
-Sometimes the beautiful woman has a bigger-than-life persona; higher than normal self esteem coupled with the feeling that she is special and deserves the best can become a self fulfilling prophecy.
+Sometimes the beautiful woman has a bigger-than-life persona; higher-than-normal self-esteem coupled with the feeling that she is special and deserves the best can become a self-fulfilling prophecy.

-As with most things beauty can be a blessing, but it can also be a curse.
+Beauty can be a blessing, but it can also be a curse.
 As Penelope Lively said, "I'm intrigued by the way in which physical appearance can often direct a person's life; things happen differently for a beautiful woman than for a plain one."
 Different yes, but not necessarily better.
-So, the next time you see a stunningly beautiful woman,.... enjoy the view, but don't judge her because she's beautiful.
+So, the next time you see a stunningly beautiful woman, don't judge her because she's beautiful.